 What happens after my exam?

-Your results are sent directly to the insurance company where an underwriter will examine the findings and fit you into a category.
-The category you fall into determines the pricing.
+Your lab results are sent directly to the insurance company where an underwriter will examine the findings and fit you into a category known as a risk class.
+The risk class you fall into determines the pricing.

 If you are approved by the insurance company for the product and pricing you applied for, we will collect some signatures and a premium payment from you at the time of policy delivery.
 Your policy will be delivered to you via email, unless the insurance carrier does not offer e-delivery; in this case the policy would be mailed.

 If the insurance company does not approve as applied, we will work with you to find an affordable option to protect your loved ones.

 No one ever anticipates needing to use life insurance, but the unexpected happens.
 Be prepared and get a free and anonymous term life insurance quote today.

 Watch the Medical Exam and Life Insurance Video